Open the roster backup page

 Fill in all four fields

 Fill in all four fields if your aim is to have encrypted backup of your current roster.
 It's good to do this occasionally, especially when your roster undergoes changes.
 Do record offline the key that you use.
-In the event that your personal ID code is compromised and/or you think someone else may know your seven character ID, then this backup may be moved into place and its key will become your replacement personal ID code.
+If you cannot recall your user ID, or if your roster is somehow corrupted, you can at least recover the roster as of your latest backup for which you have the key.
+The backup may be moved into place and its key will become your replacement personal ID code.
 The method: Change the name of the existing roster.txt.enc to something else, or better, delete it.
 Then change the name of your latest backup to roster.txt.enc.
 If it has been a while since backup, you may lose the most recent changes to your roster.

 Your roster backup page, when filled in, looks like this.
 Notice .txt at the end of the name.
 We suggest you do the same, since the backup roster will be an encrypted text file: